Telephone: 9397 3000 (ALL HOURS),

 Together with the Safe City Initiative YOU can help to minimise the effects of graffiti and make the City of Gosnells a Great Place.

-If you have any information regarding who may be vandalising your neighbourhood you should report this also to the Police, or you can remain anonymous by reporting it to Crime Stoppers on 1800 333 000 or on their website.
+If you have any information regarding who may be vandalising your neighbourhood you should report this to Police on 131 444, or you can remain anonymous by reporting it to Crime Stoppers on 1800 333 000 or on the Goodbye Graffiti website.